-Here are some goals you can set to improve your prayers in 2016:
+Here are some goals you can set to improve your prayers this year:

-- Set a specific time to prayer when you’re alert and unhurried.
+- Set a specific time to pray when you’re alert and unhurried.
 This could be while driving in the car, a good hour before bed, or on your lunch break.

 - Pray during the small moments.
 You could be grateful when you get your grades back or upset the traffic is taking so long.
 Talk with God during the small moments and you’ll notice yourself turning to Him more often.